 Aside from Maths, her other passion is learning the fine art Bharathanatiyam (South Indian classical dancing) in which she has successfully completed her Grade 8 teaching diploma.
 Harshini is extremely excited about Pinner High School and is already building a Maths department that challenges and engages students and makes the transition into secondary school and beyond an accessible and exciting step.

 Head of English: James Allaway

 James graduated from The University of Leicester with a BA in English where his interest in war literature and Anglo-Saxon texts convinced him to pursue a teaching career.
 With the birth of his first child, James developed a keen focus on learning which led him to join the Graduate Teacher Programme as an opportunity to instil a love of reading in young people.
 Following his NQT year, James was promoted to the role of Literacy Coordinator and became Leader of Key Stage 3 English at Francis Coombe Academy where he embedded active participation with a variety of texts into the curriculum.
 James joins us from The Cavendish School, where he was the Assistant Curriculum Leader for English.

 James is also a GCSE examiner, a Local Authority Governor for a Hertfordshire primary school and a Beaver Scout Leader – all roles which complement his core beliefs around inclusive and holistic education.
 When he is not teaching or reading, James can be found walking in the woods with his wife and three young sons.
-He is thrilled to be joining Pinner High School and is excited by the prospect of building an outstanding department with excellence and a passion for language and literature at its heart.
+He is thrilled to be at Pinner High School and is excited by the prospect of building an outstanding department with excellence and a passion for language and literature at its heart.

 Head of Year 7: Emma Pacey

 Emma graduated with a BSc Hons in Human Ecology from Bath Spa University where she also completed a PGCE in Design and Technology.